pablos-here/nbiff/src/README.md

                                                   3
 </pre>

-`nbiff` is divided into two components:
+`nbiff` functionality is abstracted into the following components:

 1. The backend engine to get **unread messages** and
 2. The front-end **systray** visualizer.